top of page

 K-9 Unit - Specialized By Assignment

-Unlike most working law enforcement dogs, Drifter was not trained to locate narcotics, track criminals, or subdue fleeing felons.
-He was a specially trained therapy dog whose only mission was to love, calm, and help people.
-He worked a regular shift with his handler, Deputy Chris Curtis.
-Drifter was a regular sight in the offices around the county courthouse where he interacted with staff members.
-He assisted anyone who was stressed.
-He helped crime victims.
-He helped children and other witnesses who were required to testify in trials but were struggling with the difficulties that go along with doing so.
-He was a frequent visitor to area schools, senior centers, community events, and just about anywhere else when there was a need.
-He enjoyed doing tricks for crowds and spending time loving on each person who wanted to meet him.
+Unlike most working law enforcement dogs, Barkley is not trained to locate narcotics, track criminals, or subdue fleeing felons.
+He is a specially trained therapy dog whose only mission is to love, calm, and help people.
+He works a regular shift with his handler, Deputy Chris Curtis.
+Barkley is a regular sight in the offices around the county courthouse where he interacts with staff members.
+He assists anyone who is stressed.
+He helps crime victims.
+He helps children and other witnesses who are required to testify in trials but may struggle with the difficulties that go along with doing so.
+He is a frequent visitor to area schools, senior centers, community events, and just about anywhere else when there is a need.
+He enjoys doing tricks for crowds and spending time loving on each person who wants to meet him.

 K-9 Patrol Unit Supervisor